 - At the first sign of anger, tell your partner you are going to take a time-out.
 Taking a time-out is not the same as giving in or a sign of being weak.
 On the contrary, it’s a sign of tremendous strength and self-control.

 - Tell your partner where you are going.
 Decide this ahead of time (see below).
-By telling your partner, she is less likely to worry about your safety or feel abandoned.
+By telling your partner, he or she is less likely to worry about your safety or feel abandoned.

 - Tell your partner how long you’re going to be gone.
 Take a minimum of 45-60 minutes.
 Adrenaline will be burning off and the lizard brain mode may still be engaged for the first 30 minutes of walking.
 Once the hormones and emotions drain away, you will still need time to plan how to best handle the issue.
 If your temptation is to take a time-out that lasts days, however, you are likely avoiding the situation.
 This is called stonewalling, which also damages relationships.

-- Tell your partner you would like to hear her point of view and that the two you can discuss it when you return (or at some set time).
-This lets her know you value her, value her opinion, and are willing to discuss the issue and not just avoid it.
+- Tell your partner you would like to hear his or her point of view and that the two you can discuss it when you return (or at some set time).
+This lets your partner know that you value them, their opinion, and are willing to discuss the issue and not just avoid it.
 Follow through on this promise.

 - Leave in a respectful way.
 Your last impression out the door will help set expectations for your return.
 Make them positive by going quietly and under control.